25 Ultimate Fall Drives

 More than 150 years ago, a copper boom drew thousands to the Keweenaw Peninsula, a mountainous thumb sticking out of the Upper Peninsula into Lake Superior.
 Visiting the small-town museums, ghostly mines, fort and lighthouses along this 47-mile byway, you can't help but admire the miners' grit and ambition for settling in such a remote land.
 A 9-mile offshoot, the Brockway Mountain Drive, offers spectacular views.

-Small-town surprise We love the UP’s iconic meat-and-veggie pasties, but we found fancier fare, too.
-Try cedar-planked trout at the Michigan House Cafe and Brewpub in Calumet.
+We love the UP's iconic meat-and-veggie pasties, but we found fancier fare, too.
+Try cedar-planked trout at the Michigan House Cafe and Red Jacket Brewing Co. in Calumet.

 Ohio: Ohio and Erie Canalway